kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

-# Design for Strength and Stiffness I
+# A5 - Bracket Design

 ## Objective